PagerDuty/blender/README.md

   ```

   - **ssh_task**: execute commands against remote hosts using ssh.
 Blender ships with two ssh drivers,
-  one based vaniall ruby net-ssh binding, another based on net-ssh-multi (which supports parallel
+  one based on a vanilla ruby net-ssh binding, another based on net-ssh-multi (which supports parallel
   execution)
   Example:
   ```ruby